tomcam/vuepress.github.io/cheatsheet.md

 * Create the file `README.md` and give it the following contents.

+The parts in between `---` lines are called [YAML](/default2.md).
+They do not display directly but they contain site settings.
+The site's content appears after the second `---`, so in this case it's a level 2 header that says `Secondary title-less important thatn heroText`.

 ```txt
 ---
 # Specify this is the home page